ikonstas-ds/framework-llm-public-services-recsys/README.md

 ### Running Experiments

-* Launch KNIME Analytics Platform
+* Import the workflow to KNIME Analytics Platform
 * Open the KNIME workflow
 * Execute to inspect the results